judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

-## everything was asleep as if the universe was a vast mistake (2022) - written for the National Symphony Orchestra of Ireland as part of the Contemporary Music Centre's composer lab.
+## Everything was asleep as if the universe was a vast mistake (2022) - written for the National Symphony Orchestra of Ireland as part of the Contemporary Music Centre's composer lab.
 - National Concert Hall, 9th January, 2023.
 Performance and live broadcast on RTÉ Lyric FM.

 ## Winter Wisps Softly Dissipate (2022) - written for Christian-Pierre La Marca (cello) and Félician Brut's (accordion) Music Network tour of Ireland, November 2022